kaichop/kaichop/README.md

-This is a personal blog on genomics.
+This is my personal blog on genomics, but it has not been updated for a while.
+The webpage can be accessed [here](http://blog.openbioinformatics.org).